mridungeorge/Ai_Devop_Freshdesk/backend/README.md

-# DevCompass Backend
+# DevOps Platform Backend

-A complete Node.js/Express backend API for the DevCompass ticket tracking system.
+A complete Node.js/Express backend API for the DevOps Platform.

 ## Features